 Other than internal statistics, research, and databases of organizations, an incredible source of data is the web itself.
 The extraction of online data can either go by the term web scraping or web crawling.
 What’s the difference?
 A web crawler is often used by search engines, which crawl websites, look for links, and pages, then extract their content in a relatively indiscriminate manner.
 A web scraper, on the other hand, extracts information from a website based on a certain script, which is often tailored to a specific website and its corresponding elements.
 It’s great for transforming unstructured data into structured databases of information.
-To learn more about the differences between the two, have a read through our web crawling vs. web scraping blog post.
+Often, these web crawlers and website scrapers are open-source, meaning they're free to use, and you can tweak them however you like.

 Web crawlers help you index web pages, locate content, and gather data from public websites.
 Crawlers also look at URL links within a website and try to work out a schema for how these pages are interconnected.
 This crawling helps you analyze the website from a wider perspective and makes it easier for online tools such as search engines to display a simplified version of it in the form of search results.

 When software or an API is open-source, its code is available to the general public for free.
 It's even possible to modify and optimize the code to suit your needs.
 The same goes for website scrapers and open source web crawlers: you can download or use them without paying and fine-tune them based on your use case.

 Crawlers or scrapers are tools to automate data extraction at scale.
 So, for example, instead of manually copying a product list of an e-shop, a crawler does it for you.
 It is legal, but you still need to be careful not to accumulate sensitive data such as personal information or copyrighted content.

 The most popular web crawling tool found online, also suitable for large-scale web scraping.
 And, being asynchronous, requests aren’t made one at a time, but in parallel, resulting in very efficient crawling.